How to Install Waterfox on Debian (13, 12, 11)

 du -sh /opt/waterfox/

-After extraction, create a symbolic link in /usr/local/bin so you can launch Waterfox from anywhere without specifying the full path.
-This makes the waterfox command available system-wide:
+Create a symbolic link in /usr/local/bin so you can run the waterfox command from anywhere:

 sudo ln -sf /opt/waterfox/waterfox /usr/local/bin/waterfox

-Verify the symbolic link creation and test the command:
+Verify the link and check the installed version:

 which waterfox